ibm-cloud-docs/ContinuousDelivery/git_locally.md

 Create a local copy of the project files by cloning the Git repo so that you can access the contents of your repo outside the Web IDE by using any desktop tool.

-1. From your toolchain's Overview page, click the card for the repo you want to clone.
+1. From your toolchain's Overview page, on the **Repositories** card, click the repo that you want to clone.

 2. Gather your repo URL: